Brazil's first openly gay congressman quits seat due to threats

 Wyllys said in a newspaper interview that the climate of violence in Brazil, which had one of the world’s worst murder rates last year, had worsened since the October election of far-right President Jair Bolsonaro, who has disparaged gays and other minorities.

-He said he was tired of living with bodyguards since the execution-style murder last year of popular Rio de Janeiro councilwoman Michelle Franco, a fellow PSOL member.
+He said he was tired of living with bodyguards since the execution-style murder last year of popular Rio de Janeiro councilwoman Marielle Franco, a fellow PSOL member.

 “It was not Bolsonaro’s election itself.
 It was the level of violence that has increased since he was elected,” Wyllys told the Folha de S.Paulo newspaper.